Joel Tadman tests the new ZX5 irons on the launch monitor and the golf course to assess the performance of this forgiving Srixon iron

 Srixon ZX5 Iron Review

-Srixon has launched the new ZX5 iron, an iron designed with higher handicap golfers in mind who are searching for a mixture of forgiveness and distance.
+Srixon has launched its new ZX5 iron, a club designed with higher handicap golfers in mind who are searching for a mixture of forgiveness and distance.

 The ZX5 has been launched alongside the ZX7, a forged iron aimed at a slightly lower handicap range.

 We tested ZX5 6-iron on the Flightscope X3 launch monitor in the stock Nippon NS Pro Modus3 120 shaft and also on the course with premium balls to properly assess turf interaction and ball flight.